Pakistan PM Khan suggests he might not accept vote to oust him | Politics

 "How can I accept the result when the entire process is discredited?"
 Khan told a select group of foreign journalists at his office.
 "Democracy functions on moral authority - what moral authority is left after this connivance?"
 "The move to oust me is blatant interference in domestic politics by the United States," he said, terming it an attempt at "regime change".

-Khan has already lost his parliamentary majority after key allies quit his coalition government and joined the opposition.
+Khan, who has already lost his parliamentary majority after allies quit his coalition government and joined the opposition, urged his supporters to take to the streets on Sunday ahead of the vote.
 Hours before he spoke, the head of the army, General Qamar Javed Bajwa, had said Pakistan wanted to expand its ties with Washington.

+U.S. President Joe Biden has not called Khan since taking office, but the White House has denied that it is seeking to topple him.
+Relations are strained in particular over Afghanistan, where Washington accused Pakistan of backing the successful Taliban insurgency that led last year to a chaotic withdrawal of U.S. and allied forces.

 He noted that Pakistan had long enjoyed close diplomatic and business relationships with China, but added: "We seek to expand and broaden our ties with both countries without impacting our relations with the other."
 The U.S. embassy in Islamabad did not immediately reply to a request for comment.